-Tom Penn is also in on tonight's broadcast, and is getting better at it year on year.
+Tom Penn is also in on tonight’s broadcast, and is getting better at it year on year.
 His peripheral role once again involves standing off in some unknown part of the auditorium, pointing at a screen.
 At least this year, the font size is legible.
-What kind of NBA franchise could you make with Tom Penn as GM, Van Gundy as head coach, Bilas as head of scouting and Davis as lead announcer?
-A likeable one, that's for sure.
+What kind of NBA franchise could you make with Tom Penn as GM, Van Gundy as head coach, Bilas as head of scouting and Davis/Jones as announcers?
+A likeable one, that’s for sure.

 When Lillard is drafted, an almighty scream goes up, and the camera cuts a few seconds later to a slavering bunch of females cheering and jiggling at Lillard’s success.
 They must hunt in packs.

 Still no tongues since in this draft.
 Still no trades, either.

 Pick 7: There won’t be a trade here.
 Golden State has been oft-rumoured as trying to trade this pick for a small forward, but now they don’t need to, as Harrison Barnes falls to them and is quickly snapped up.
 Barnes struts to the stage like a panther, and then proceeds to give the most clichéd interview possible.
 There’s been two types of interview tonight, the cliché and the tearful.
 It’s good, but it also makes me miss the third way – the broken non-English speaker.
 Jonas Valanciunas may have inadvertently retired that last year.